amyqiu/moneta/README.md

 ## Setup Instructions for Firebase (functions)
 Run `npm install`

-To deploy the server, run `firebase deploy`
+To deploy the server, run `firebase deploy` address to reach out to the real-time database is: https://moneta-cd128.firebaseio.com/entries

 ### Notes
 * May need to run `firebase login` (and use the group gmail account)